Queen Charlotte (1786 ship): Career

 On 9 March 1793, immediately after the outbreak of war with France Captain John Wheatley acquired a letter of marque.
 However, Queen Charlotte continued to operate as a whaler.
-On 4 September 1793 Queen Charlotte arrived at Gravesend from Davis Strait.Queen Charlotte became a West Indiaman, returning to Gravesend on 2 October 1794 from Martinique.
+On 4 September 1793, Queen Charlotte arrived at Gravesend from Davis Strait.

+Queen Charlotte became a West Indiaman, returning to Gravesend on 2 October 1794 from Martinique.

+Fate

-FateQueen Charlotte was last listed in LR in 1796.
+Queen Charlotte was last listed in LR in 1796.
 However, she does not appear in Lloyd's List or the press after 1794.